marcialsg/forked-ays-model/README.md

 - The script will print the header (metadata) of the input AWS-TSM file.
 - The data (states) will be saved in the text file or printed to the terminal if no output file is provided.
+---

 ### `ays_general` Module Overview
 The `ays_general.py` script provides a suite of utility functions and configurations for simulating, visualizing, handling signal interruptions, and managing data related to a specific model.
-The script essentially supports visualization, data handling, and other general utilities required by the model implemented in other parts of the project.
+The script essentially supports visualization, data handling, and other general utilities required by the model implemented in other parts of the
----

 ## Module Breakdown
 ### 1. Imports
 The module begins with importing a variety of standard libraries and custom modules: